KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 ### 22.3 Reincarnation and Multiversal Expression — Extensions of Soul Across Divergent Strands

-Reincarnation is affirmed —
+Reincarnation is acknowledged —
 but not as looping lives in a single universe.

 Each embodiment is a **harmonic extension**
-across the multiverse —
+across expression‑contexts —
 a motion of resonance, not repetition.

 A Deep Soul / Deep Mind